OpenMDAO/POEMs/POEM_046.md

 - Duplicate the calculations on all processors and use the locally computed values (which are the same by definition because they did the same computations)

-OpenMDAO uses the duplicate calculation approach for serial components, because this results in the least amount of parallel communication and has other advantages parallel computation of reverse-mode derivatives in some cases.
+OpenMDAO uses the duplicate calculation approach for serial components, because this results in the least amount of parallel communication and has other advantages in parallel computation of reverse-mode derivatives in some cases.

 ## Places where serial/distributed labels impact OpenMDAO functionality